teach-afp/www/input/lab1.md

 you (by telling you which design to use).

 This does not mean that we judge your submission arbitrarily.
-If you come and talk to us during office hours we can give you more precise descriptions of how you need to improve your submission for a higher grade.
+If you come and talk to us during office hours **we can give you more precise descriptions of how you need to improve your submission for a higher grade**.

 Here are some qualities that count towards higher grades: